 Can I deduct my property taxes from my federal taxes?

 State and local taxes have traditionally been fully deductible from federal income tax.
 However, tax changes enacted in 2017 capped deductions at $10,000, which could affect property owners in high-tax states.

 What happens if I fail to pay my property taxes?

 If you fail to pay your property tax bill, your municipality will place a tax lien on your home.
 That’s why it’s critical to make your property tax payments and stay up to date on them.

 When there is a tax lien on your home, the creditors will be notified that the government has legal rights to your home.
-If you still fail to pay after this, the tax lien can become a levy, which means the government can actually seize your property to satisfy the debt.
+If you still fail to pay after this, the tax lien can become a levy, which means the government can seize your property to satisfy the debt.
 In some cases, your property taxes may be taken out of the profits from a sale.

 There are many other consequences for refusing to pay or paying your taxes late.
 Under some circumstances, the taxing authority may transfer your account to a private collection company.
-A private tax collector may use aggressive tactics to get you to pay, so as mentioned earlier, it’s best to avoid failing to pay if possible.
+A private tax collector may use aggressive tactics to get you to pay, so as mentioned earlier, it’s best to pay your property taxes.